OregonBanner/experience-manager-65.zh-Hans/help/forms/developing/components-services-java-api-quick.md

      * 3. adobe-workflow-client-sdk.jar
      * 4. adobe-utilities.jar
      * 5. jboss-client.jar (use a different JAR file if AEM Forms is not deployed on Jboss)
-     * 6. jacorb.jar (use a different JAR file if the forms server is not deployed on JBoss)
+     * 6. jacorb.jar (use a different JAR file if the Forms Server is not deployed on JBoss)
-     * 7. jnp-client.jar (use a different JAR file if the forms server is not deployed on JBoss) */ import java.util.*; import com.adobe.idp.dsc.clientsdk.ServiceClientFactory;
+     * 7. jnp-client.jar (use a different JAR file if the Forms Server is not deployed on JBoss) */ import java.util.*; import com.adobe.idp.dsc.clientsdk.ServiceClientFactory;